Robots Love Techno

 A series of buzzes and clicks interrupted Kindjal.

 “Emily, who is telling this story?
 Okay.
-Emily would like you to know one of her august ancestors Sargon the Farseer invented the Celedo Drive, but it was his grandson (more beeping and buzzing), pardon me, his nephew Enlil the Lost who took an entire branch of the royal family on an ill-fated journey and became stranded on Earth.”
+Emily would like you to know one of her ancestors, Sargon the Farseer, invented the Celedo Drive, but it was his grandson (more beeping and buzzing), pardon me, his nephew Enlil the Lost who took an entire branch of the royal family on an ill-fated journey and became stranded on Earth.”

 “If there were highly advanced aliens on Earth 10,000 plus years ago, how come we just got the internet?”

 “Because they were artisans; poets, painters, sculptors.
 They didn’t have the slightest idea how technology works.
 I mean, think about it.
 How many rock stars or actresses can build a power plant from scratch?
 So, by the time we found them during the Cheops Dynasty in Ancient Egypt, the family had gone native.”

 “They weren’t worshipped?
 They were royals, and they were oracles, right, or was that just the ships?”

 “The ships were oracles.
 They had to be.
 They needed to see multiple outcomes so they could use the Celedo-Drives correctly or they might pop out in the middle of a sun.”

 “So how did one get lost?
 Why couldn’t the others look in the future and find them?
 OW!”
 The ship had given him a mild shock.

 “I told you she was sensitive.”

 There was a series of beeps and buzzes, quickly and louder than before.
 Kindjal rolled his eyes.
 “We had just come out of a 50 year war sort of like your War of the Roses.
 Discovering Earth, which is in essence a ‘great preserve of royal blood’ solved our problems.
 My father believes the ships planned it this way.”